History

 use the chart to show the long gradual change from a rural country to an urban

 one.
-While studying immigration, use
+While studying immigration, use the

-how many came from each country or continent in each wave.
+many came from each country or continent in each wave.

 While